27 Top Recruiting Software for Companies in 2023

 Indeed

+When you consider what is the most popular recruitment method, job sites tend to come up top, and Indeed is one of the most well-known on the market.
 The company has created a hiring platform that it claims can cut out 90% of manual effort and triple scheduled interviews by automating candidate screening according to your specified criteria.
-As the process progresses, companies can utilize a virtual interview solution with a digital waiting room, CV previews and note-taking function.
+As the process progresses, companies can utilize a virtual interview solution with a digital waiting room, CV previews, and a note-taking function.

 Indeed has also designed an extension to easily integrate with your existing ATS, so you can leverage the job site’s massive reach within your own hiring architecture.